python/mypy/mypyc/doc/dev-intro.md

 These workflows would be useful for mypyc contributors.
 We should add them to mypyc developer documentation:

-* How to inspect the generated C code.

-* How to inspect the generated IR (before/after various transform passes).
+* How to inspect the generated IR before some transform passes.